eblocker/eblocker-docs/StageEnvironment.md

 # Convert an eBlocker to the Stage environment

+Prerequisites:

-Prerequisite: You need root and SSH access on the eBlocker.
+* You need root and SSH access on the eBlocker
+* eBlocker must be configured in the automatic network mode (because `/etc/network/interfaces` is overwritten with the default configuration)

 Build a stage bootstrap package with Maven, e.g. for Raspbian Buster